• Home

 Because Linear Thinking sees the world only as black and white, the person using this thinking style cannot create options, make secondary arrangements if the primary procedure breaks down, find the middle ground, or reach compromise.
 Because Linear Thinking is repetitious, the outcome never changes, which can lead to diminishing results.
 As Einstein said, “The definition of insanity is doing the same thing over and over, and expecting different results.”

-The core of Lateral Thinking is to break from the established process to see the world – particularly the problem – from different and multiple perspectives.
+The core of Lateral Thinking is to break from the established process to see and experience the world – particularly the problem – from different and multiple perspectives.
 It ignores logic for unorthodox or random stimulation.
 A person using Lateral Thinking searches for as many alternative ways to view the problem, situation or environment – any one of which may produce a new and unusual answer … or as frequently not.

 The thought process of Lateral Thinking is not a straight line.
 A person using Lateral Thinking is more interested in the journey than the destination.
 The hallmarks of Lateral Thinking are discovery, exploration and spontaneity.
 It seeks disruption, rejects traditional, and explores unusual or illogical combinations.
 Outside influences are welcomes as much as fate, luck and chance.
 There are no mistakes, only an opportunity which didn’t work as hoped.